StefanosSt/List-of-Content-Creators/contributing.md

 - Pull request title should include Category Name and the Name or Channel of creator.
   - Example: `Web/App Development -> TechWithTim`

+- Feel free to add a new category if you think it's needed on the pull request

 **PS**: If you like that, throw me a *Star*